Research Excellence Honorees

 This award is fully funded by the Estate of Mr. Thomas R. Lee of Norfolk, Virginia who for most of his life was a successful land owner and property developer in and around his beloved hometown of Norfolk.
 Known by all for his skilled business sense, dedication to friends and tremendous kindness to others, he generously supported the causes for which he was most passionate.
 Inspired by his personal battle with diabetes, Mr. Lee dedicated a portion of his estate as a charitable donation to the American Diabetes Association upon his death.

-For 2013, Ana Quinones, PhD is the Thomas R. Lee Career Development recipient from Oregon Health and Sciences University.
+The 2013 Thomas R. Lee Career Development Award recipient was Ana Quinones, PhD from Oregon Health and Sciences University.
 Her work entitled, "Complex chronic care needs of older minorities with Diabetes Mellitus", examines how to provide a better way to track the needs of older minorities with type 2 diabetes, who manage their daily lives with additional chronic illnesses.

 Gail Patrick Innovation Award